Listen to a Story

 |Assembly 1 - Classroom Worship|

-On this page, you will find some activities that will help you with your learning at home.
-The learning grid accessible via the link below has been designed so that you can choose activities in any order.
+Below you will find some activities that will help you with your learning at home.
+The learning grids have been designed so that you can choose activities in any order.
 There are also links to websites that will help you with your learning.

 Oak National Academy has been established to support learning at home, and you can find a link to the Reception content below.